Day 1 UK - Ljubljana - Portorož

 Day 2 Piran

 Explore the Slovenian coast this morning from the bow of a boat.
 Our cruise takes in stunning views as we sail to Piran, one of the best preserved historical towns on the Adriatic, with its picturesque scenes of Venetian Gothic architecture and winding alleyways.
-This lived-in city sits on a narrow peninsula and you are never more than a few steps from the sea or a seafood restaurant.
-Returning to Portorož, you have the choice of an afternoon at leisure or an optional excursion for a taste of the old Slovenian way of life.
-Visit the salt fields (a protected national treasure) and the museum, see how the best olive oil is produced and sample some wines and dried ham, produced in this region.
+This lived-in city sits on a narrow peninsula and you’re never more than a few steps from the sea or a seafood restaurant.
+Returning to Portorož, you can either spend the rest of the day at leisure or join our optional excursion for a taste of the old Slovenian way of life.
+We’ll visit the salt fields and the museum, see how the best olive oil is produced and even sample from local wines and dried ham.

 Day 3 Portorož

 Spend your day exploring the ‘Port of Roses’, a modern town that has been a spa destination since the 13th century.
 Alternatively, take an optional visit to magnificent Postojna Cave, considered one of the world’s most beautiful and most visited cave systems.
 An electric train takes you into the caves for a guided walk through the most interesting sections, where the stalagmites and stalactites create beautiful naturally occurring patterns.
 On your return to Portorož, stop in Trieste, where you can stroll through streets for Italian treats and admire historic buildings including the remains of a Roman theatre, fort and statue of James Joyce, who completed ‘Dubliners’ here.

 Day 4 Stanjel - Bovec - Kranjska Gora